Dublin Ireland Airport tips & tricks from a local

 If you are flying to N. America, you will need to be at Dublin Airport a minimum of 3 hours before your flight.
-If you are dropping off a rental car, add a half an hour onto this time.
+If you are dropping off a rental car, add half an hour to this time.

 Dublin airport check-in times

 If you plan on flying anywhere within the EU, you will need to be at the airport at least 90 minutes before your flight.
 Dublin airport check-in times for International flights are at least 3 hours in advance of your flight.

 When you get to the Departure hall be prepared, and find your airline’s check-in desk if you have luggage.
 If you have your boarding passes printed or on your phone and you have checked in online the craziness will be reduced somewhat.

 There are essentially three airline check in’s for those flying to the USA.
 The kiosks at the airport are used for the initial check-in and to print your boarding passes and then you will check in with an airline rep who will put a pre-check sticker on your passport and then again at the desk to get your boarding passes printed if the kiosks are not working properly.

 If you are checking in with your airline, your bags will be taken and weighed to ensure they meet the airline’s requirements.
 You will be asked for your passport and tickets or boarding passes.